sahilpatel1906/Conversa_API/README.md

 # Title

-Conversa - A Chatroom API
+**Conversa - A Chatroom API**

 ## Objective

-This project utilised
+This project utilised Java, Spring Boot and a PostgreSQL database and the Spring framework to build a chatroom API that would allow the user to make requests using Postman.